cmore839/DIY-Linear-Motor/README.md

 A Lot of this project was centered around the possibility of getting the SimpleFOC Arduino library working with a linear motor, given the limited information this was tricky to navigate initially.
 Hopefully this helps with other people trying to get up and running.

 ### First steps -
+Once you've got the SFOC library installed as well as the STM32 offical library from STMicro (very important), you are ready to do some pre-checks and calibration.
+# Encoder Check
+Under the SFOC example list, utilities, sensor test, and select your appropiate encoder, in this case just standed AB encoder.
+This checks the pinout for your encoder.
+Once you get a